Iona: Post-Union

 He estimated the population of the village at 70 families or perhaps 350 inhabitants.

-In the 19th century green-streaked marble was commercially mined in the south-east of Iona; the quarry and machinery survive, see 'Marble Quarry remains' below.
+In the 19th century, green-streaked marble was commercially mined in the south-east of Iona; the quarry and machinery survive, see "Marble Quarry remains" below.

 Iona Abbey

 Iona Abbey, now an ecumenical church, is of particular historical and religious interest to pilgrims and visitors alike.
 It is the most elaborate and best-preserved ecclesiastical building surviving from the Middle Ages in the Western Isles of Scotland.
-Though modest in scale in comparison to medieval abbeys elsewhere in Western Europe, it has a wealth of fine architectural detail, and monuments of many periods.
+Though modest in scale in comparison to medieval abbeys elsewhere in Western Europe, it has a wealth of fine architectural detail and monuments of many periods.
+The enabling endowments, the core economic strength and life-blood of the Abbey came from successive Clan Donald Lords of the Isles and for 300 years were regularly confirmed, honoured, protected, increased and expanded.
+Endowments had "carta confirmations" and additional ones made by them during the 14th and 15th centuries as late as 1440 and 1485.
+Donald of Harlaw (1386-1421): "gave lands to the monastery of Iona, and every immunity which the monastery of Iona had from his ancestors before him" – MacVurich.
+It might be expressed that Iona Abbey had been acting as a "(holy owned) land trust" for Clan Donald from Somerled who built St. Oran's Chapel.

 The 8th Duke of Argyll presented the sacred buildings and sites of the island to the Iona Cathedral trust in 1899.
 Historic Environment Scotland also recommends visiting the Augustinian nunnery, "the most complete nunnery complex to survive in Scotland".
-It was founded at the same time as the Abbey; many ruins from the 14th century are visible.
+The nunnery was founded by Somerled's son, Reginald, as was Iona Abbey and Saddell Abbey.
+Reginald's sister, Beathag, was the first Prioress of the Iona Nunnery.
 The nunnery declined after the Scottish Reformation but was still used as a burial place for women.

-In front of the Abbey stands the 9th-century St Martin's Cross, one of the best-preserved Celtic crosses in the British Isles, and a replica of the 8th-century St John's Cross (original fragments in the Abbey museum).
+In front of the Abbey stands the 9th century St Martin's Cross, one of the best-preserved Celtic crosses in the British Isles, and a replica of the 8th century St John's Cross (original fragments in the Abbey museum).

-The ancient burial ground, called the Rèilig Odhrain (Eng: Oran's "burial place" or "cemetery"), contains the 12th-century chapel of St Odhrán (said to be Columba's uncle), restored at the same time as the Abbey itself.
+The ancient burial ground, called the Rèilig Odhrain (Eng: Oran's "burial place" or "cemetery"), contains the 12th century chapel built by Somerled where the Lords of the Isles were buried and named after St Odhrán (said to be Columba's uncle).
+It was restored at the same time as the Abbey itself.
 It contains a number of medieval grave monuments.
 The abbey graveyard is said to contain the graves of many early Scottish Kings, as well as Norse kings from Ireland and Norway.
 Iona became the burial site for the kings of Dál Riata and their successors.
 Notable burials there include: